selfup/icom-cmd/README.md

 Rename the file as you see fit, as long as the `.ps1` extension remains.

-Double click (or right click and run powershell), and it will fire off your command (translate to binary) to the set port :tada:
+Right click and "Run with Powershell", and it will fire off your command to the set port :tada:

 ### Development